CronoX1/autoreverse/README.md

 # NOTES

-This is my first script (still in development)
+This is my first script (still in development).